IncredibleProgress/sweetheart.py/README.md

 - provided web libs for high-level featuring: [Bootstrap4](https://getbootstrap.com/), [Vue.js](https://vuejs.org/)
 - optionnal frontend language: [Typescript](https://www.typescriptlang.org/)

-**And all other nice things you wish using apt, pip and npm:** sweetheart comes with the above mentionned package to support you saving a lot of time.
+**And all other nice things you wish using apt, pip and npm:** sweetheart comes with the above mentionned package to support you saving time.
 Your are not forced to use these components, but these are what you should highly consider at first for starting new projects.

 ## Code examples